Adjunct Faculty Benefits and Services

 1. Faculty office assignments are made by the Seaver Dean’s Office in consultation

-with the appropriate divisional chairperson.
-Classroom assignments are made by the
+with the appropriate divisional dean.
+Classroom assignments are made by the divisional

-After the school term begins, the Dean's Office submits the school-wide classroom
+term begins, the Dean's Office submits the school-wide classroom assignment matrix

-assignment matrix to the Special Programs Office.
-Inquiries regarding classroom use
+to the Special Programs Office.
+Inquiries regarding classroom use other than scheduled

 2. Special Programs schedules the use of facilities in Tyler Campus Center (Fireside Room, Joslyn Plaza, Adamson Plaza).